TheKassaK/symfony-3-sandbox/README.md

-Symfony 3 Sandbox : FOSUser
+Symfony 3 Sandbox with FOSUserBundle
 ===================

 This project is a Sandbox for start a Symfony 3 project quickly